-Origins are your web servers containing the content you want CDN360 to accelerate.
-CDN360 supports more than one origin for each property, along with a number of settings for defining access to your origins.
+Origins are your web servers containing the content you want CDN Pro to accelerate.
+CDN Pro supports more than one origin for each property, along with a number of settings for defining access to your origins.

 Note: The fields for adding and editing origins are similar.

 |Auto Detect||This button appears only when creating a new property.
 When you click it, CDN Pro tries to resolve the IP address of the hostname you entered for the property.
 This may or may not be the origin you want to use.
 Please double-check the results.|

 |Origin Name||A name to identify this origin.
 The |

 |Servers||Enter a hostname or IP address and the port numbers of a primary origin server.|

 Click Validate to verify that the server information is correct and reachable.

 To add more servers, click the Add new + link.
 To remove a server, click the Remove link.

 If you add more than one server, CDN Pro will distribute origin requests equally among them.
 To direct more requests to specific servers, enter a percentage value in the Weight field.
 For example, to have 80% of the origin requests directed to "heavy_duty.server.com" and 20% directed to "light_duty.server.com," assign a weight of 4 to "heavy_duty.server.com" and a weight of 1 to "light_duty.server.com."

 |Backup Servers||Backup origin server that will be used when all primary servers are not accessible.
 Click Add new + to specify the backup server in the same way as primary servers.|